That Hell-Bound Train

-"That Hell-Bound Train" is a fantasy short story by American writer Robert Bloch.
+"That Hell-Bound Train" is a dark fantasy short story by American writer Robert Bloch.
 It was originally published in The Magazine of Fantasy & Science Fiction in September 1958.

 Plot summary

 Martin is a young hobo with a fondness for trains.
 One night, as he is considering whether to abandon crime, a large unmarked black train pulls up beside him.
 The train conductor offers Martin anything he wants, in return for which he will "ride that Hell-Bound Train" when he dies.
 Martin requests the power to stop time, which he plans to use at the happiest time of his life.
 The conductor accedes to this request; however, over the years that follow, Martin discovers that he cannot choose which moment is his happiest.
 In the end, he dies, never having stopped time, and indeed boards the train.
 However, he likes the sinful look of the passengers and chooses to stop time then and there.
 The train never reaches the depot and Martin, now the brakeman, finally finds happiness.